Early Entrance to Kindergarten

 - The psychologist who assessed the child must submit the Early Entrance to Kindergarten Psychologist Form directly to the AG Department.

-- If the child’s scores meet the stated criteria, the parent should be prepared to immediately send the following documentation to the AG Department:
+- If the child’s scores meet the stated criteria, following procedures that will be communicated by the AG Department, the parent should be prepared to send the following documentation:

 - Two letters of recommendation from non-relatives (such as preschool teachers, childcare workers, pediatricians, or others with direct knowledge of the child)